rayman2045/Portfolio1/README.md

 Project Achievement
 1. Create Langchain agents for SQL query generation from natural language

-2. Create Langchain agents for Python code generation from natural language 3.Gain insight into memory and guardrails, essential concepts in managing and optimizing the performance of LLMs
+2. Create Langchain agents for Python code generation from natural language

+3. Gain insight into memory and guardrails, essential concepts in managing and optimizing the performance of LLMs

 4. Development of a Streamlit chatbot interface for intuitive data interaction and visualization